Chief Executive Officer

 Education and Advocacy Consultant

-Louisa Di Pietro is the former Group Leader of the Genetic Support Network of Victoria (GSNV) and currently holds the education and advocacy strategy advice portfolio.
-Louisa is an experienced researcher and educator with a particular interest in the testing and diagnosis of genetic and rare conditions, the psychosocial impact of diagnosis on individuals and families and the delivery of ethical medical services in a genomics era.
-Louisa is actively involved in professional and community engagement and sits on numerous professional boards and advisory groups within the genetic health space.
-Louisa also employs her professional and ‘lived’ experience/knowledge of managing a genetic condition to assist in the continuum of care delivered to Australians and in linking them in with specialised support/services and assisting advocacy efforts.
-Her current work also focuses much on the training and exposure of genetic health professionals to the ‘psychosocial impact and personal stories’ behind a diagnosis and living with a genetic condition, the understanding of patient needs and expectations in an increasingly sophisticated genetic services environment, equity of access and the ethical application of new and emerging health technologies.
+I am actively involved in professional and community engagement and sit on numerous professional boards and advisory groups within the genetic health space.
+I also employ my professional and ‘lived’ experience/knowledge of managing a genetic condition to assist in the continuum of care delivered to Australians and in linking them in with specialised support/services and assisting advocacy efforts.
+My current work also focuses much on the training and exposure of genetic health professionals to the ‘psychosocial impact and personal stories’ behind a diagnosis and living with a genetic condition, the understanding of patient needs and expectations in an increasingly sophisticated genetic services environment, equity of access and the ethical application of new and emerging health technologies.

-Louisa was in 2017 inducted into the Department of Health and Human Services Lifetime Achievement Honour Roll for services to the community.
+In 2017, I was inducted into the Department of Health and Human Services Lifetime Achievement Honour Roll for services to the community.
 Honorary Academic – University of Melbourne

 - Life Time Achievement Honours Roll – DHHS